Getting Started¶

 Key points:

-- handoff tool uses sampling to trigger A2A requests
+- handoff tool uses MCP sampling to trigger A2A requests

 Client Setup¶